erooma/Linux-Server-Application/README.md

 g.
 Consider addition of additional protection to monitor for repeated unsuccessful login attempts and ban attackers.

 >`sudo apt-get install fail2ban`

 >`sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local` to copy the local config file

 >`set bantime  = 1800

   destemail = admin@SERVER

   action = %(action_mwl)s

   change ssh port to = 2220`

 >`sudo service fail2ban stop`

 >`sudo service fail2ban start`

 This package can alert the administrator of necessary upgrades via email.

-Install application *sendmail* in anticipation of mail access via server.
-(note: email functionality has not been fully implemented on this server)
+Install application *sendmail* in anticipation of mail access (note: email functionality has not been fully implemented on this server).

 ### Install the application